SleepyLark/RidgeRadio/README.md

 - Insert your SD card, restart the system, and changes should take place when you launch the game.

 ### Azahar and compatible Citra forks
 - Put the RomFS folder from `000400000003XX00/Slot_X/` in "%AppData%\Azahar\load\mods\000400000003**XX**00" (by default on Windows) to apply the mod in Azahar.
-You may have to manually create the `load/mods` folder if it doesn't show up right-click the game in Azahar to open the mod folder.
+You may have to manually create the `load/mods` folder if it doesn't show up, or right-click on the game in Azahar to open the mod folder.

 Alternatively you can repack the RomFS folder into the game to save some space, however I don't know of a good guide for that.